richardtallent/tailwindcss-def/README.md

 So, this allows you to create a **component** (Vue, React, etc.) that has _default_ classes for various styles, but when you _use_ that component, you can override those defaults _with normal Tailwind (or other) classes_.

-There's no run-time scripting, this is all pure CSS.
+There's no run-time JavaScript involved, this is all pure CSS.

 ## How do I use it?